-So I thought of buying a fancy pants mirror at a store.
-But once I looked online for ideas, the concept looked relatively easy to make with some barn wood I had left over from the big haul.
+Then I thought of purchasing a free standing mirror.
+But once I looked online for ideas, the concept looked relatively easy to make with some barn wood I had left over from THIS big barnwood haul.

 Top coat to protect chippy wood – I used Fusion Mineral Paint’s Tough Coat HERE